In an emergency, dial 999 or contact the Porters' Lodge (+44) 01865 278900.

 The Terrance Higgins Trust – Advice and resources about HIV and sexual health more broadly.

-'It Gets Better' Project – Stories of hope from LGBTQ+ people and their allies, including public figures and those who have gone on to be successful in their fields.
+'It Gets Better' Project – Stories of hope from LGBTQIA+ people and their allies, including public figures and those who have gone on to be successful in their fields.
 Searchable to find stories that pertain to particular groups or experiences (categorised into 'bisexual', 'gay', 'lesbian', 'queer', 'transgender').

 Details of the Counselling Service provision can be found here.
 Students wishing to access the Counselling Service may do so by emailing email@example.com.
 You will then be sent a form to complete, after which the Service will contact you to arrange support.